You can survive on a teacher’s salary…it’s all about strategy.

 Use Gift Cards to Control Spending.

-If you like to spend on frivolous stuff (think Starbucks and such; I’m guilty as charged!) and don’t really want to give up your habits just yet or need to do a gradual release, a gift card is great for managing your money habits.
+If you like to spend on frivolous stuff and have trouble taming your spending habits, a gift card is great for managing your money habits.

 If you have a Starbucks habit (or another significant frivolous spending habit), put $25 or so on a gift card for yourself monthly.